devz999/Murmur/README.md

 The widget is designed for **customizable, effortless, and engaging language acquisition**, helping you expand vocabulary without interrupting your workflow.

+> **Note:** This is an early version.
+The code is not fully optimized or cleaned, and may contain bugs.
+Future developments will improve efficiency, stability, and add more features.

 ---

 ## Features